"False"

 Examination modes

-The final grade is based on a individual written home exam and reporting of assignment(s).
+The assessment is based on an individual written hall exam and reporting of individual written assignment(s).
 Participation at all seminars and presentations is compulsory to pass the module.
 The final grade is awarded when the student has passed all assignments and compulsory module elements.
 The course is given and examined in English.
 Note as well examination modes for the course below.

 Module 2.
 Advanced Management Accounting, 7.5 credits